rodgeTech/rodgeTech/README.md

 I'm a full stack developer with a burning 🔥 passion for all things tech and coding.

-My favorite technologies right now are: React.js, Typescript, GraphQL, Node.js, and PostgreSQL.
+My favorite technologies right now are: React.js, Typescript, GraphQL, Node.js, PostgreSQL, and AWS.

 <!--
 **luisrodge/luisrodge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.